Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 Planting Tools

 A dibber for making planting holes, trowel for soil preparation, and garden line for straight rows.
-Browse our hand tools for gardening for quality planting equipment.
+Browse our hand tools for gardening.

 Weeding & Maintenance

 Hand hoes and cultivators for weed control without disturbing shallow garlic roots.
-Check our hand tools range for precision weeding tools.
+See our hand tools range.

 Soil & Plant Care

-Fertilizers, pH testing kits, and organic mulches.
-Explore our soil and plant care collection for harvest and storage solutions.
+Fertilisers, pH testing kits, and organic mulches.
+Explore our soil and plant care collection.